Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/rationale.md

 ## Second task

-For this task we have to represent in some way how many figures there are in each paper, for that i used a bar graph, that you'll get when you execute the Python file called 'visualization.py
+For this task we have to represent in some way how many figures there are in each paper, for that i used a bar graph which data comes from finding all of the 'figure' tags with the method 'find_all' from BeautifulSoup and then counting the number of tags per paper and appending that number to a list.
+You'll get the bar graph aas soons as you execute the Python file called 'visualization.py'

 For executing the 'visualization.py' file:
 ```bash